 The Common Signs Your Marriage Is Over

 Note: These are general signs.
 Every marriage is unique so you’ll need to take these signs within the context of your own marriage.
-If you’d like to talk in specifics take a moment to tell me what you’re seeing in your marriage.
+If you want to look at your marriage (and how to get it back on track) take a moment to take the marriage assessment quiz.

 Let’s start with some of the obvious ones first.
 There are commonly touted as signs that there’s no way to save your marriage:

 - Constant abuse.